mcandru/ajs-examples/vue-routing-activity/README.md

 Your app is complete when:

-- ✅ You can see a grid of users on the home page
+- ✅ You can see a feed of recent posts on the home page
+- ✅ Each post shows the author name and post content
-- ✅ Clicking a user card navigates to their profile
+- ✅ Clicking an author name navigates to their profile
+- ✅ Clicking "Read More" on a post navigates to the post detail page
 - ✅ The user profile shows their info and a list of their posts
-- ✅ Clicking a post navigates to the post detail page
+- ✅ Clicking a post on the profile navigates to the post detail page
 - ✅ The post detail shows the full post and all comments
 - ✅ All breadcrumbs work and link to the correct pages
 - ✅ Loading states appear while data is being fetched